NAG-GS: Semi-Implicit, Accelerated and Robust Stochastic Optimizer: Convergence to the stationary distribution

-Another way to study convergence of the proposed algorithms is to consider Fokker - Planck equation for the density function $\rho(t, x)$.
-We will consider the simple case of the scalar SDE for the stochastic gradient flow (similarly as in \eqref{ASGF_ODEsys}).
+Another way to study the convergence of the proposed algorithms is to consider the Fokker-Planck equation for the density function $\rho(t, x)$.
+We will consider the simple case of the scalar SDE for the stochastic gradient flow (similarly as in (11)).
 Here $f: \mathbb{R} \to \mathbb{R}$:

-It is well known, that the density function for $x(t) \sim \rho(t, x)$ satisfies the corresponding Fokker - Planck equation:
+It is well known, that the density function for $x(t) \sim \rho(t, x)$ satisfies the corresponding Fokker-Planck equation:

-For the \eqref{fp_gf} one could write down the stationary (with $t \to \infty$) distribution
+For the~\eqref{fp_gf} one could write down the stationary (with $t \to \infty$) distribution

-It is useful to compare different optimization algorithms in terms of convergence in the probability space, because it allows to study the methods in the non-convex setting.
+It is useful to compare different optimization algorithms in terms of convergence in the probability space because it allows us to study the methods in the non-convex setting.
 We have to address two problems with this approach.
 Firstly, we need to specify some distance functional between current distribution $\rho_t = \rho(t,x)$ and stationary distribution $\rho^* = \rho^*(x)$.
-Secondly, we don't need to have access to the densities $\rho_t, \rho^*$ themselves.
+Secondly, we do not need to have access to the densities $\rho_t, \rho^*$ themselves.

-For the first problem we will consider the following distance functionals between probability distributions in the scalar case:
+For the first problem, we will consider the following distance functionals between probability distributions in the scalar case:

-\begin{itemize} \item \textbf{Kullback - Leibler divergence.} Several studies dedicated to convergence in probability space are available \cite{arnold2001convex, chewi2020svgd, lambert2022variational}.
-We used approach proposed in \cite{perez2008kullback} to estimate KL divergence between continuous distributions based on their samples. \item \textbf{Wasserstein distance.} Wasserstein distance is relatively easy to compute for scalar densities.
-Also, it was shown, that stochastic gradient process with constant learning rate is exponentially ergodic in the Wasserstein sense\cite{latz2021analysis}. \item \textbf{Kolmogorov - Smirnov statistics.} We used the two-sample Kolmogorov-Smirnov test for goodness of fit. \end{itemize}
+\begin{itemize} \item \textbf{Kullback-Leibler divergence.} Several studies dedicated to convergence in probability space are available \cite{arnold2001convex, chewi2020svgd, lambert2022variational}.
+We used the approach proposed in~\cite{perez2008kullback} to estimate KL divergence between continuous distributions based on their samples. \item \textbf{Wasserstein distance.} Wasserstein distance is relatively easy to compute for scalar densities.
+Also, it was shown, that the stochastic gradient process with a constant learning rate is exponentially ergodic in the Wasserstein sense~\cite{latz2021analysis}. \item \textbf{Kolmogorov-Smirnov statistics.} We used the two-sample Kolmogorov-Smirnov test for goodness of fit. \end{itemize}

-To the best of our knowledge, the explicit formula for the stationary distribution of Fokker-Planck equations for the ASG SDE \eqref{ASGF_ODEsys} remains unknown.
-That is why we've decided to get samples from the empirical stationary distributions using Euler-Maruyama integration~\cite{maruyama1955continuous} with a small enough stepsize of corresponding SDE with a bunch of different independent initializations.
+To the best of our knowledge, the explicit formula for the stationary distribution of Fokker-Planck equations for the ASG SDE (11) remains unknown.
+That is why we have decided to get samples from the empirical stationary distributions using Euler-Maruyama integration~\cite{maruyama1955continuous} with a small enough step size of corresponding SDE with a bunch of different independent initializations.